PAU-PE/header/README.md

-# header
+# HTTP AND HTTPS TOOLS
-Automated tools for detection and exploitation of HTTP header vulnerabilities.
+Automated tools for detection and exploitation of HTTP and HTTPS header vulnerabilities.